 You can expand each potential alert group to see how many and which alerts would have been grouped together into a potential incident.
 The date and time listed reflect when the first incoming alert was triggered.
 Please note that the title of the potential incident is derived from the first incoming alert — read more about this in the Alerts article.

-Some services may have a lot of alert groups in this list.
+Some services may have a large number of alert groups in this list.
 We recommend looking at some of the larger groups to get a sense of the grouping algorithm’s behavior.
 To learn more about the grouping algorithm, please see Intelligent Alert Grouping.

 Previews are not generated in real time — they are generated once a day.
-If you have new alert data that you’d like the preview to take into account, we recommend checking back in 24 hours to see if a preview has been regenerated.
+If you have new alert data that you’d like the preview to take into account, please check back in 24 hours to see if a preview has been regenerated.

-New previews are calculated once a day, as long as there have been enough alerts within the last few months.
+New previews are calculated once a day, provided there have been sufficient alerts in the last few months.
 If a preview is unavailable on your service, it could be because the Intelligent Alert Grouping algorithm doesn’t have enough data to generate a new preview.

-At the moment, old previews will only be purged when a new preview is available to replace it.
+Existing previews are only deleted when a new preview is available to replace it.